Carl-Tabuso/Carl-Tabuso/readme.md

 #### Languages and frameworks interested in

+- Go
+- Ruby
+- C#
 - Ruby on Rails
-- Go
-- React
+- ASP.NET
 - Vue